Using Your Free Trial Account

 -

-Trial account users can only send outbound SMS messages to one verified phone number, and can only receive inbound SMS messages to FreeClimb verified numbers.
+Trial account users can only send outbound SMS messages to one verified phone number.

 -

-Trial accounts can only send a limited number of messages a day at a limit of 200 per day.
+Trial accounts can only send a limited number of messages a day at a limit of 6/minute with a max of 200/day.
 Once reaching the daily limit, your messages will then be blocked and you will receive an error message.

 Recordings limitations